Health Education Specialist II

 · Advocates for health, health equity, and health promotion by engaging stakeholders and leading advocacy initiatives related to health; this includes handling complaints about controversial topics (reproductive health, for example); meeting with superintendents, parent organizations, news & media representatives to clarify operations on their subject areas of expertise

-Health Education Specialist II serves as a program coordinator for multiple grants and manages grant requirements including writing, outcome and financial management and reporting, and assisting Health Education Specialists I staff with grant oversight, as needed.
+Health Education Specialist II serves as a program coordinator for multiple grants and independently manages grant requirements including writing, outcome and financial management and reporting, and assisting Health Education Specialists I staff with grant oversight, as needed.

 · Serves as a program coordinator for multiple grants, with specialty advanced-level program oversight